balthisar/tidy/JSDTidyFramework/Resources/Base.lproj/Documentation/README.md

 Usage
 -----

 JSDTidyModel defines the `JSDTidyModel` class, instances of which perform the functionality of libtidy.
 For the most part usage can be determined by browsing through the documentation and comments that are in the header file.
-Additionally, a good, real-world resource that indicates actual implementation can be seen by looking at the source code for Balthisar Tidy <http://www.balthisar.com/tidy>.
+Additionally, a good, real-world resource that indicates actual implementation can be seen by looking at the source code for [Balthisar Tidy](http://www.balthisar.com/tidy).
 Below, however, are some important notes that will greatly ease things for you as you try to use JSDTidyModel.

 Options and Data Types